7 Benefits of Trials and Suffering

 Suffering is a very real issue in the body of Christ.
 It’s something that affects everyone in one way or another.
 It may come in the form of financial hardship, physical problems, relationships and a myriad of other things.

 Jacob, though very prosperous, went through so much in his life that he cried out in genesis 42:36, “All these things are against me.”
 This is an issue that is seldom addressed in the body of Christ.
 Peter wrote an entire book in the Bible about it.
-In fact, there is at least one verse in every chapter in 1 Peter dealing specifically with suffering.
+In fact, there are at least one verse in every chapter in 1 Peter dealing specifically with suffering.

+- Suffering results in praise and glory.
 1 Peter 1:7 – “Wherein you greatly rejoice, though now for a season, if need be, you are in heaviness through manifold temptations: The trial of your faith, being much more precious than of gold that perishes, though it be tried with fire, might be found unto praise and honor and glory at the appearing of Jesus Christ.”

 Peter states that as we endure suffering in life it will result in praise and honor and glory at the appearing of Jesus.
 Wow!
 Think of it, when Jesus returns He will give you praise and honor and glory for enduring trials and suffering in this life.

 James says we will be rewarded with the crown of life (James 1:12).
 Paul says, we are joint heirs with Christ “if so be that we suffer with Him, that we may also be glorified together with Him.”
 Most fail to mention this phrase in the context with our being joint heirs with Christ.
 He goes on to say “the sufferings of this present time are not worthy to be compared with the glory that shall be revealed” (Romans 8:17-18).